-We believe the Battle of Hastings was fought at Hurst Lane in Sedlescombe, rather than at the traditional site around Battle Abbey.
-In this section, we explain why the traditional battlefield location is unlikely, examine the supporting evidence, explore how the accepted narrative might be mistaken, and consider why Battle Abbey was built where it is.
+We think that the Battle of Hastings was fought at Hurst Lane near Sedlescombe.
+If so, it was not fought at the traditional location around Battle Abbey.
+Here we explain why the traditional battlefield is an unlikely battle location, check its supporting evidence, investigate how the traditional narrative might be mistaken, and look at why Battle Abbey might have been built where it is.

-Figure 49: Traditional Norman attack
+Figure 50: Traditional Norman attack

-For those unfamiliar with the traditional battle narrative, here is a brief recap.
-Harold, furious about the Norman invasion, rushed to Sussex, hoping to launch a surprise attack on the Norman camp.
-In his haste, he left behind half of his army.
+If anyone is unfamiliar with the traditional battle narrative, here is a recap.
+Harold, incandescently angry about the Norman invasion, raced down to Sussex hoping to execute a surprise attack on the Norman camp.
+Such was his haste that he left half of his army behind.
 He camped on Caldbec Hill.
-The Normans were camped at modern-day Hastings.
-At dawn on the day of the battle, Harold, too impatient to wait for reinforcements, ordered his understrength, rag-tag army to march southeast along the Hastings Ridge to attack the Norman camp.
-Simultaneously, William ordered his men to march northwest up the same ridge toward the English camp.
-Scouts from both sides warned their commanders about the approaching enemy.

-The Normans halted at Hechelande, near modern Telham, and formed a battle camp.
-Realizing that the Normans were too powerful to fight on level ground, Harold ordered his men to occupy the nearest hill, which happened to be the ridge at modern Battle (white dots on Figure 49).
-It is known as 'Senlac Hill' or 'Battle Ridge' - we will use the latter.
-The English formed a tightly packed, straight or straightish open shield wall on some or all of Battle Ridge, 50m or so below the ridge crest.
-Harold commanded from behind the centre of the line (X).
-The Normans, having advanced out along Telham Hill, divided into three groups and attacked up the slope south of where the Abbey now stands (cyan lines on Figure 49).
-After fighting all day, the Normans had made no impression on the English line.
-William ordered one of his flanks to feign a retreat, luring some of Harold's troops to break formation.
-This created a gap, through which Norman horsemen breached the shield wall, allowing them to attack and kill Harold.
-The English forces held out until dusk before fleeing.
+The Normans were camped at modern Hastings.
+Soon after dawn on the day of battle, Harold, too impatient to await the arrival of the rest of his men, ordered his understrength rag-tag army to attack the Norman camp.
+They set off southeast along the Hastings Ridge.
+Simultaneously, William ordered his men to attack the English camp.
+They set off northwest up the Hastings Ridge.
+Scouts on both sides alerted their commanders that the enemy was heading towards them.
+The Normans halted at Hechelande near modern Telham where they formed a battle camp.
+Harold realised that the Normans were too powerful to fight on level ground, so he ordered his men to occupy the nearest hill, which happened to be the ridge at modern Battle (white dots on Figure 50).
+The English formed a tightly packed straightish shield wall near the top of the hill.
+Harold commanded his troops from behind the middle of the line (X).
+The Normans marched out along Telham Hill, formed into three divisions to the south of Battle Ridge and attacked up the slope (cyan line and arrows on Figure 50).
+After fighting all day without making a dent in the English chased, leaving a gap in the shield wall through which Norman horsemen got behind the line to attack and kill Harold.
+The rest of the English army held out until dusk, then fled.

-There are major inconsistencies between this traditional narrative and the contemporary accounts.
-Brevis Relatio and Wace, for instance, state that Harold went straight to modern Battle and waited to be attacked, contradicting the idea that he attempted a surprise attack on the Norman camp.
-If this is true, it resolves the question of why Harold would make a reckless understrength attack on a fortified Norman camp.
-However, it would raise a new problem that is just as thorny: why would Harold establish a static shield wall at Battle, or anywhere for that matter, effectively setting the terms of a battle he could not possibly win?
-Moreover, this scenario contradicts the Carmen, which says that the Normans saw the English occupy the battlefield on the morning of the battle.
+There are major inconsistencies between this narrative and the contemporary accounts.
+Brevis Relatio and Wace, for example, say that Harold went straight to modern Battle and waited to be attacked.
+This would resolve one awkward issue about why Harold would try an understrength 'surprise' attack on a fortified Norman camp that could not be taken by surprise, insofar as Brevis Relatio and Wace say that he didn't.
+But it would create another.
+There is no conceivable reason that Harold would go to modern Battle, or anywhere else, and set the terms of a battle that he could not possibly win and would quite probably lose.
+Yet this would be the consequence of establishing a static shield wall at Battle.
+It also contradicts Carmen which says that the Normans see the English occupy the battlefield on the morning of the battle.